Weed: Weed control

 Herbicide resistance in weeds has rapidly developed into new, increasingly challenging forms as the plants continually evolve.
 Non-target site resistance, or NTSR, is particularly difficult to counteract, since it may confer resistance to multiple herbicides at once, including herbicides the plants' ancestors were never exposed to.
 Various methods of adjusting herbicide application to avoid resistance, such as rotating herbicides used and tank mixing herbicides, have all been questioned in terms of their efficacy for preventing resistance from arising.

 Understanding the habit of weeds is important for non-chemical methods of weed control, such as plowing, surface scuffling, promotion of more beneficial cover crops, and prevention of seed accumulation in fields.
 For example, amaranth is an edible plant that is considered a weed by mainstream modern agriculture.
 It produces copious seeds (up to 1 million per plant) that last many years, and is an early-emergent fast grower.
 Those seeking to control amaranth quote the mantra "This year's seeds become next year's weeds!".
 However, another view of amaranth values the plant as a resilient food source.

 Some people have appreciated weeds for their tenacity, their wildness and even the work and connection to nature they provide.
 As Christopher Lloyd wrote in The Well-Tempered Garden:

 Many gardeners will agree that hand-weeding is not the terrible drudgery that it is often made out to be.
 Some people find in it a kind of soothing monotony.
 It leaves their minds free to develop the plot for their next novel or to perfect the brilliant repartee with which they should have encountered a relative's latest example of unreasonableness.

+In the United Kingdom it is illegal under the Wildlife and Countryside Act 1981 to plant or allow to grow certain plants in the wild.